wasimadildev/Dockerized-Mern-App/README.md

 # Dockerized MERN Practice Project

-This repository is a practice project for a Dockerized MERN (MongoDB, Express.js, React, Node.js) application.
+This repository is a practice project for a Dockerized MERN (Postgres, Express.js, React, Node.js) application.
 The goal of this project is to demonstrate how to set up a full-stack application using Docker to containerize both the backend and frontend components.

 ## Project Structure